nrs-org/novelslop/content/vol_01/chap_11.typ

   few of clubmates throwing glances at Mona, and how she seemed to be worried at the glazes she got.

+  So in an attempt to ease away all the worries on her head, Koto decided to speak up.

   "Welcome to the Classical Literature Club.
 Go ahead and take a seat!"
 Koto said with a gentle smile on her smile.

-  Things ultimately settled down as the three girls, including Mona, settled down to sit at the opposite table as Koto, the only place where three consecutive empty seats were available.
+  Things ultimately settled down as the three girls, including Mona, settled down to sit at the opposite side as Koto, the only place where three consecutive empty seats were available.

   Originally a reserved classroom, the Classical Lit. clubroom had quite a lot of old classroom equipments, which was initially moved to one side of the room.
-Though, some desks were utilized to form a big square at the center, to form some sorts of reading space that resembled a council chamber rather than reading space.
+Though, some desks were utilized to form a big square at the center, to form some sorts of reading space that resembled a council chamber rather than some reading space.
 Maybe it was used for such purposes sometimes.

   Now that Koto had taken a closer look at her new guests, she realized that the Mona girl seemed to be much shyer than her older sister, so maybe she was